Steve Stern (politician): Political career

-In 2018, Stern was recruited to run in and won a special election to succeed Chad Lupinacci in the New York State Assembly, becoming the first Democrat to win the district in 40 years.
+In 2018, Stern was recruited to run and won a special election to succeed Chad Lupinacci in the New York State Assembly, becoming the first Democrat to win the district in 40 years.
 He was re-elected in the 2018 general election with 59.9% of the vote.
 He ran for re-election again in the 2020 general election.
 He was re-elected to his second full term with 56.4% of the vote.
 He was again re-elected in 2022.

-Stern currently lives in Dix Hills, New York.
+Stern sits on the Aging, Banks, Economic Development, Job Creation, Commerce and Industry, Energy, Insurance, and Veterans' Affairs committees.
+He currently lives in Dix Hills, New York.